-Registered voters without photo ID, but who present one of the alternate documents listed above and sign the declaration form, should be able to vote a regular ballot.
+Registered voters without photo ID, who present one of the alternate documents listed above and sign the declaration form, should be able to vote using a regular ballot.

 What if my ID address does not match my current voter registration address?

 That's fine.
 Your address doesn't need to match, just your name.

 The state does not accept student IDs for voting purposes.

 Unfortunately, Texas does not consider student IDs a valid form of ID for voting.
 This is purposeful, and a tactic to suppress college voters.

 Student IDs have a photo and are issued by accredited institutions, meaning they should be just as valid as a Texas handgun license.
 Democratic lawmakers in the Texas legislature have introduced multiple bills over the years trying to get this rule changed.